Key size: Key size and encryption system

 Encryption systems are often grouped into families.
-Common families include symmetric systems (e.g. AES) and asymmetric systems (e.g. RSA and Elliptic-curve_cryptography).
-They may be grouped according to the central algorithm used (e.g. elliptic curve cryptography and Feistal ciphers).
+Common families include symmetric systems (e.g. AES) and asymmetric systems (e.g. RSA and Elliptic-curve cryptography [ECC]).
+They may be grouped according to the central algorithm used (e.g. ECC and Feistel ciphers).
 Because each of these has a different level of cryptographic complexity, it is usual to have different key sizes for the same level of security, depending upon the algorithm used.
 For example, the security available with a 1024-bit key using asymmetric RSA is considered approximately equal in security to an 80-bit key in a symmetric algorithm.

 The actual degree of security achieved over time varies, as more computational power and more powerful mathematical analytic methods become available.
 For this reason, cryptologists tend to look at indicators that an algorithm or key length shows signs of potential vulnerability, to move to longer key sizes or more difficult algorithms.
 For example, As of May 2007, a 1039-bit integer was factored with the special number field sieve using 400 computers over 11 months.
 The factored number was of a special form; the special number field sieve cannot be used on RSA keys.
 The computation is roughly equivalent to breaking a 700 bit RSA key.
 However, this might be an advance warning that 1024 bit RSA keys used in secure online commerce should be deprecated, since they may become breakable in the foreseeable future.
 Cryptography professor Arjen Lenstra observed that "Last time, it took nine years for us to generalize from a special to a nonspecial, hard-to-factor number" and when asked whether 1024-bit RSA keys are dead, said: "The answer to that question is an unqualified yes."

 The 2015 Logjam attack revealed additional dangers in using Diffie-Hellman key exchange when only one or a few common 1024-bit or smaller prime moduli are in use.
 This practice, somewhat common at the time, allows large amounts of communications to be compromised at the expense of attacking a small number of primes.